Lufthansa profit boost plan faces market doubts

 “Mr. Franz is like a hedge fund manager.
 He comes across as if he is telling us you have to go because we need a new plane.”

-Lufthansa is not alone in seeking to break the legacy of former flag carriers saddled with cozy partnerships with labor.
+Lufthansa is not alone in seeking to break the legacy of former flag carriers saddled with cosy partnerships with labour.

-British Airways (ICAG.L) fought a long-running dispute with labor to cut cabin crew pay and staffing levels to save 62.5 million pounds a year.
+British Airways fought a long-running dispute with labour to cut cabin crew pay and staffing levels to save 62.5 million pounds a year.

 After its merger with Iberia, there were also strikes over 3,000 job cuts at the Spanish airline this year.

-Air France-KLM (AIRF.PA) is cutting 5,122 jobs and plans to introduce new cost cuts later this year.
+Air France-KLM is cutting 5,122 jobs and plans to introduce new cost cuts later this year.
+(Editing by David Cowell)